groupdocs-watermark/GroupDocs.Watermark-for-.NET/Docs/content/watermark/net/developer-guide/advanced-usage/adding-watermarks/add-watermarks-to-images/_index.md

 description: ""
 keywords:
 productName: GroupDocs.Watermark for .NET
-hideChildren: False
+hideChildren: True
 ---
 ## Adding watermark to multi-framed image

 When you are working with an animated gif or multi-frame tiff images, you may want to add watermark to some particular frame(s) using the property [FrameIndex](https://apireference.groupdocs.com/net/watermark/groupdocs.watermark.options.image/multiframeimagewatermarkoptions/properties/frameindex) of [TiffImageWatermarkOptions](https://apireference.groupdocs.com/net/watermark/groupdocs.watermark.options.image/tiffimagewatermarkoptions) or [GifImageWatermarkOptions](https://apireference.groupdocs.com/net/watermark/groupdocs.watermark.options.image/gifimagewatermarkoptions).